High Risk Life Insurance - Life Insurance with Pre-Existing Medical Conditions

 Mortality Tables –

-Formula Part 2 for high risk life insurance rates
+Formula Part 2

 A mortality table breaks down segments of the population.
 It also analyzes the likelihood of a group of individuals dying at certain age intervals.
-This is another factor of the equation when it comes to issuing high risk life insurance policies.
+This is another factor of the equation when it comes to issuing high-risk life insurance policies.
 They must get comfortable with the statistics to feel warm and fuzzy about offering the high-risk life insurance coverage.

 Life insurance ratings work straightforward.
 You have a total of 12 possible ratings you can achieve.
 This is not including “flat extra charges” which we will discuss soon.
 Also, note that the 12 ratings can vary from life insurance carrier to life insurance carrier.
 Sometimes they use table ratings such as Table 1 and Table 2 all the way up to Table 8.
 Some use letter abbreviations such as Table A through Table G.